JackyVSO/Starcraft/index.md

 <img src="./images/6TvZwinrates.png" alt="TvZ winrate year on year" class="wide-image">
 <img src="./images/6PvZwinrates.png" alt="PvZ winrate year on year" class="wide-image">

 These graphs tell quite a different story than the overall winrates.
 The power distributions have actually fluctuated greatly as the races have struggled for the upper hand in the metagame.
-The pictures becomes still more nuanced when we take game duration and spawn locations into consideration.
+The picture becomes still more nuanced when we take game duration and spawn locations into consideration.
 First, let's look at how game duration correlates to matchup winrates.

 <span style="font-size: 12px;">*Note:because of the limited data available (only 400-500 tournament games played in each non-mirror matchup since 2016), I have created these graphs using 10 automatically clustered intervals, which means the intervals are of different length but each represent roughly the same amount of games (20-50 games per interval).
 Using any more intervals than this, let alone setting a point for every single minute, would leave some intervals with way too few data points, which would make the graphs noisy/random.
 The presented graphs represent a compromise between that and a very coarse version with only a few intervals but more certainty.
 Their minor details do not represent reality but their major trends are accurate.*</span>